OrangeVarko/BSTBinaryHeap/README.md

 BSTBinaryHeap supports cocoapods for installing the library in a project.
 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AFNetworking in your projects.
-See the ["Getting Started" guide for more information](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking).
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like BSTBinaryHeap in your projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods